learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 }
 ```

-If you see your `<h1>` change to red, you've linked your stylesheet correctly!
+If you see your `<h1>` change to red, you've linked your style sheet correctly!
 Don't forget to delete it once you have your link working.

 ## Write CSS Rules to Style HTML